jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

  - qt5-qtwebchannel-devel (probably)
  - boost-devel
  - libarchive-devel
+You will also need to install packages for the QML code, not sure what they are but probably something like: qt5-qtquickcontrols2 qml-module-qtwebengine qml-module-qtwebchannel qml-module-qt-labs-folderlistmodel

 And (under fedora only), in R (started as root so packages are installed systemwide), you need to install: